 The different composite indices for NAFO division 3M (Flemish Cap) are presented in Figure 4.
 This is the smallest geographical region considered in this report, and in consequence the number of available time series is relatively low.
 The ocean climate index (Figure 4A) is the average of 3 time series of standardized ocean temperature anomalies: sea surface temperatures (SSTs) in Div.
 3M, mean temperature over the offshore portion of Flemish Cap hydrographic section (stations FC-15 to FC-35) summer mean bottom temperature over the cap.
-SSTs and observations along Flemish Cap hydrographic section are presented in Cyr et al. (2022).
-Bottom temperatures are derived using the same procedure used in Cyr et al. (2022), but only for the top 1000 m of the cap.
-Data used for this calculation is mostly from (although not limited to) the EU summer survey.
+SSTs and observations along Flemish Cap hydrographic section are presented in Cyr et al. (2024).
+Bottom temperatures are derived using the same procedure used in Cyr et al. (2024), but only for the top 1000 m of NAFO Div.
+3M.
+Data used for this calculation is mostly from (although not limited to) the European Union summer survey.

-Spring bloom initiation and magnitude indices for the 2003-2021 period are derived from two satellite boxes (Flemish Pass [FP] and Flemish Cap [FC]; see Fig. 2A for boxes location).
+Spring bloom indices for the 2003-2023 period are derived from two polygons (Flemish Pass [FP] and Flemish Cap [FC]; see Fig. 2A for geographical location).
 It is worth noting that the presence of fog in the Flemish Cap region during the spring reduces satellite data availability and increases the uncertainty around the calculation of the spring bloom indices.
-Zooplankton abundance and biomass indices for the 1999-2020 period are derived from a subset of 10 oceanographic stations from Flemish Cap [FC] section that extend over the Flemish Pass, the Flemish Cap, and the outer shelf break (see Fig. 2B for sections location).
+Zooplankton abundance and biomass indices for the 1999-2020 period are derived from a subset of 10 oceanographic stations from the portion of the Flemish Cap [FC] section extending over the Flemish Pass, the Flemish Cap, and the outer shelf break (see Fig. 2B for sections location).
 The FC section is generally sampled 3 times per year during AZMP spring (Apr-May), summer (Jul-Aug) and fall (Nov-Dec) surveys.
-In 2021, limited ship time availability restricted seasonal sampling to summer only.
+In 2023, NAFO Division 3M was not occupied during the summer because of limited research vessel availability.